top of page

 • Advocate for patients with other medical professionals

-For People of Color: I recognize the struggles you have in accessing care and tolerating psychotropic medications.
-I may not understand everything you are going through, but I will try while acknowledging my limitations to you and myself.
-I will be thoughtful about your care and advocate for you with other medical professionals.
+For People of Color: I research and recognize the barriers you have in accessing care and tolerating psychotropic medications.
+I may not understand everything you are going through, but I will try while being forthcoming about my limitations to you and myself.
+I will be thoughtful about your care and advocate for you with other medical professionals. â€‹

 Education